 The first result worth mentioning is that the regression analysis shows a positive and significant effect of the four different types of innovation on job quality.
 However, when controlling according to elements related to the firm and the employer-worker relationship system (Model 3), the results contradict what was shown in Figure 6.
 Although the four beta coefficients of the variables related to innovation have the expected positive effect, only process innovation and, with lower statistical significance, product and marketing innovation are relevant dependent variables in the complete model when one controls for the characteristics of firms.
-We could say that the positive relationship shown in Figure 6(d) between organizational innovation and other variables considered in the model with positive impact on job quality, but absent from the bi-plot.
+We could say that the positive relationship shown in Figure 6(d) between organizational innovation and the SIJQ was a mirage produced by the correlation between organizational innovation and other variables considered in the model with positive impact on job quality, but absent from the bi-plot.
 Something similar happens with marketing innovation, its influence and significance decreases as other characteristics of the firms are included in the model.